Couldn’t be a better time to see Colombia

 Travel with a photocopy of your passport in the streets of Colombia don’t use the passport as i.d.
 Leave that at the hotel or hidden.
 But keep it on your person when traveling by bus as there are military and police road blocks and they will would rather see the original.

 Wear a money belt

 I found the ones concealed around the waist are the best and keep your passport, credit cards and cash in the belt.
-There are also leg belts and regular belts with zippered compartments to hide money.
+There are also leg belts and regular waist belts with zippered compartments to hide money.
 Don’t keep your valuables in fanny packs or the pouches around your neck and under the shirt.
 When they rob you they’ve been known to pat your chest.
-It’s almost unconceivable they will put their hands down your pants looking for a money belt.
+It’s almost inconceivable they will stick their hands down your pants looking for a money belt.
 But don’t rule it out.